-Bundaberg – A name synonymous with rum and coke, but would you believe also the name of Australia’s most successful example of a city relying on solar energy to power over 9,400 homes.
+Bundaberg – A name synonymous with rum and coke, but would you believe also the name of Australia’s most successful example of a city relying on solar energy to power over 9,400 homes and is known as Australia’s solar powered city.

 Bundaberg, nestled beside the Burnett River in Queensland’s South-East, is a city that has been thriving for the last century.
 Famous for its plentiful sugar-mills and of course it’s trademark bundy rum (which is actually made from molasses – a by-product of all that sugar!), it had never been thought of as an innovator in green-energy.